-The last option tries to combine the two previous options: the communication overhead of SDC-techniques are remedied by introducing semi-trusted execution sites.
+Finally, our solution tries to combine the two previous options: the communication overhead of SDC-techniques are remedied by introducing semi-trusted execution sites and mobile agents.

-In this approach, every participant $p_i$ sends its representative, agent $a_i$ , to a trusted execution site $(E_j)$ .
-The agent contains a copy of the private data $x_i$ and is capable of running a SDC-protocol.
+In this approach, every participant p_i sends its representative, agent a_i , to a trusted execution site E_j .
+The agent contains a copy of the private data x_i and is capable of running a SDC-protocol.

-It is allowed that different participants send their agents to different sites, the only restriction being that the sites should be located closely to each other.
+It is allowed that that different participants send their agents to different sites.
+The only restriction being that the sites should be located closely to each other, i.e. should have high bandwidth communication between them